 A brief history of the Dividend Allowance

-The allowance was first implemented in April 2016, as part of a radical shake-up in the way dividends are taxed.
+The allowance was first introduced in April 2016 as part of a major overhaul of dividend taxation.

 This resulted in an additional tax burden of several thousand pounds per year for many small company owners.